framps/raspiBackup/README.md

 3. Set file attributes for /usr/local/etc/raspiBackup.auth to 600
 4. Start the RESTAPI with ```sudo raspiBackupRESTAPIListener```.
 Option -a can be used to define another listening port than :8080.
 5. Use ```curl -u userid:password -H "Content-Type: application/json" -X POST -d '{"target":"/backup","type":"tar", "keep": 3}' http://<raspiHost>:8080/v0.1/backup``` to kick off a backup.

-## New features and bug fixes

-1. Missing feature - raspiBackup has a lot of features already but if you miss some functionality just create an issue or a PR.
-I suggest to create an issue first in order to discuss the missing feature before start coding.
-2. Bugfixes - Nobody is perfect.
-Either create an issue or just create a PR